 Filing VA Claims = VA Appeal Rights = VA Claimant’s Rights

-VA appeals are filed by submitting a Notice of Disagreement (NOD) within one year of the date of the VA regional office decision on an original or supplemental claim.
+VA appeals are filed by submitting a Notice of Disagreement (NOD) within one year of the VA regional office decision on an original or supplemental claim.
 A VA claimant must file a NOD to preserve his/her right to appeal unfavorable decisions on their VA compensation claim.
 The notice is typically filed in person at the local county veteran service organization (VSO) but can be mailed or faxed as well.
 When filing, it is recommended that the claimant request a Compensation Appeals Board process review.

 Understanding these different processes is extremely difficult.
 Our law firm can help you navigate either appeals system.
 If the VA denied your claim, contact our firm for a free case evaluation by clicking here.